2025 North Carolina First-Time Homebuyer Programs and Loans

 NC Home Advantage Tax Credit

-The NC Home Advantage Tax Credit helps first-time homebuyers and veterans save up to $2,000 per year in federal taxes, if approved for a mortgage credit certificate (MCC) by the NCHFA.
+The NC Home Advantage Tax Credit helps first-time homebuyers and veterans save up to $2,000 per year in federal taxes if approved for a mortgage credit certificate (MCC) by the NCHFA.
 You receive this credit by claiming a tax credit for 30% of the interest you pay on your home if it’s an existing home or 50% of the interest for a new home, up to the $2,000 limit.
 You can still claim a mortgage interest deduction for the remaining interest you pay.
-As a first-time homebuyer, you may even be able to combine this tax credit with the NC Home Advantage Mortgage for even more assistance.

 Requirements

-- Meet county income and sales price limits, available here
+- Meet county income and sales price limits (available here)

 - Be approved for an MCC before purchasing your home